Freiling87/CCU/CCU/Scratchpad.md

 	.ChangeHairColor
 RandomSkinHair
 √	.fillSkinHair
-####			C	Bugged Appearance
+###			√	Bugged Appearance
-Shows up with a little brown notch on the East side of the face regardless of orientation.
+- Shows up with a little brown notch on the East side of the face regardless of orientation.
 It looks like the mustache but it's hard to tell.
+  - Has not recurred.
 ###			C	Hair Color
 Go ahead and try.
 Knowing the code they all work differently anyway :)
 ###			C	Hairstyle